cracz/TreeAnalysis/README.md

 `p_EpdAEpdB`

-Currently, the analyzer requires that the resolution file contains a `TH1D` of resolution vs centrality ID called `h_resolutions`.
-The x-axis should NOT be in percentages!
-It should be following the normal ID that can be seen in the section of `TreeAnalyzer.cxx` where the `centrality` variable is assigned.
-So essentially `h_resolutions` will have an x-axis from 0 to 16, with 16 bins, and will look like a backwards version of the resolutions vs centrality percentages.

-In the `plotting/` directory, use `resolutions.cxx` to calculate the event plane resolution file that is supplied back to the analysis code for the final iteration.
-The `makePlots.sh` script is also there to help run this and all other macros in that directory. `resolutions.cxx` will create the file `resolutionInfo_INPUT.root` and this file should be supplied back to the analysis for the final iteration; as seen in the xml command above.

-If there are issues with running `resolutions.cxx` it may be because it was only run and developed on a local copy of ROOT 6 and not ROOT 5.
-Switching versions or using it on a machine with ROOT 6 and copying `resolutionInfo_INPUT.root` back to RCF should work.
+Go to the directory you have set in `treeAnalyze.xml` that holds the results and run

+`hadd Prefix.picoDst.result.combined.root *.picoDst.result.root`

+`mv Prefix.picoDst.result.combined.root [...]TreeAnalysis/Plotting/`

+`cd [...]TreeAnalysis/Plotting/`

+`root -l -b -q resolutions.cxx\(\"Prefix\",\"3\"\)`

+`mv resolutionInfo_INPUT.root ../Correctionfiles/`

+where `Prefix` can be whatever you want.

+This will combine your results from all of the jobs, move them to the `Plotting/` directory and use them to create the event plane resolutions for the inner EPD subevent, and then move those resolutions to the proper directory so that you're ready to initiate the 4th and final iteration.
+If you want to reproduceOnce you do that, `hadd` the results together again with this command and you're ready to start plotting the results.

+`hadd Prefix.picoDst.result.combined.root *.picoDst.result.root`

+## Recreating figures from the paper

+Move your main results file (`Prefix.picoDst.result.combined.root`) and `resolutionsWithSystematics.root` to the `Plotting/` directory and run the following commands to recreate the plots shown in the 3.0 GeV paper (without systematic uncertainties).

+`root -l -b -q resolutionPlot.cxx`

+`root -l -b -q prelimCentralityPlots.cxx\(\"Prefix\"\)`

+`root -l -b -q prelimRapidityPlots.cxx\(\"Prefix\"\)`

+`root -l -b -q prelimPtPlots.cxx\(\"Prefix\"\)`

+`root -l -b -q acceptanceCombined.cxx\(\"Prefix\"\)`